 Pet planning essentially involves two components: identifying a willing and able caretaker, and providing the financial resources that the caretaker will need to care for the pet.
 Your estate planning attorney can help you make arrangements, and this endeavor could include the creation of a pet trust or a possible direct bequest to the potential future caretaker.

 Our office is well-versed in pet planning, and we invite you to contact us to schedule an estate planning consultation.
-We have two offices, one in Campbell, California to serve our Santa Clara Valley clients, and one in Aptos, California to serve our Santa Cruz County clients.
+We have two offices, one in Campbell, California to serve our Santa Clara Valley clients, California to serve our Santa Cruz County clients.
 For more information on attorney Roy W. Litherland and his vast estate planning experience, follow this link: Roy W. Litherland bio.